AdaCore/gnatstudio/docs/users_guide/environment.rst

 :file:`$HOME/.gps/startup.xml`

-  This file contains the list of scripts to load at startup as well as additional code that needs to be executed to setup the scripts.
+  List of scripts to load at startup as well as additional code that needs to be executed to set up the scripts.

 .. index:: activity log template
 .. index:: activity, log template

 :file:`$HOME/.gpe/activity_log.tmplt`

   Template file used to generate activities' group commit-log and patch file's header.
 If not present, the system wide template (see below) is used.
 The set of configurable tags are described into this template.

 :file:`prefix`

   Prefix directory where GPS is installed, e.g :file:`/opt/gps`.

 :file:`prefix/bin`

   Directory containing the GPS executables.

 :file:`prefix/etc/gps`

   Directory containing global configuration files for GPS.

 :file:`prefix/lib`

   Directory containing the shared libraries used by GPS.

 :file:`prefix/share/doc/gps/html`

   GPS looks for all the documentation files under this directory.

 :file:`prefix/share/examples/gps`

   Directory containing source code examples.

 :file:`prefix/share/examples/gps/language`

   Directory containing sources showing how to provide a shared library to dynamically define a new language.
 See :ref:`Adding_support_for_new_languages`.

 :file:`prefix/share/examples/gps/tutorial`

   Directory containing the sources used by the GPS tutorial.

   See `gps-tutorial.html <gps-tutorial.html>`_.

 :file:`prefix/share/gps/support`

-  Directoring containing required plug-ins for GPS, which are automatically loaded at startup.
+  Directoring containing required plug-ins for GPS that are automatically loaded at startup.

 :file:`prefix/share/gps/plug-ins`

   Directory containing files with system-wide plug-ins (xml and python files) that are loaded automatically at start-up.

 :file:`prefix/share/gps/library`

   Directory containing files with system-wide plug-ins (xml and python files) that are not loaded automatically at startup but can be selected in the Plug-ins editor.

 :file:`prefix/share/gps/gps-splash.png`

   Splash screen displayed by default when GPS is started.